Republican candidate questions fairness of special election

 “If people believed that they were legitimate candidates in the first place, they wouldn’t have to throw out absurd comments like that.
 They’d be able to run on their own records,” Arnold said.

-Brouilette thinks Long only picked people that would vote for Arnold, but Arnold said if he’s the preferred candidate, it’s only because of his 20 years of public service.
+Brouilette believe Long only picked people who would vote for Arnold, but Arnold said if he’s the preferred candidate, it’s only because of his 20 years of public service.

 “A lot of people who are conferees and who aren’t conferees know who I am, know the work that I’ve done, know my track record,” Arnold said.